Rubber Band (song)

-"Rubber Band" is a song by English singer-songwriter David Bowie.
+"Rubber Band" is a song by the English singer-songwriter David Bowie.
 It was recorded in October 1966 following Bowie's dismissal from Pye Records and helped secure him a record contract with Decca-subsidiary Deram Records, who released it as a single in the United Kingdom on 2 December of the same year.
 A departure from the mod-style sound of his previous releases, "Rubber Band" displays a style informed by vaudeville and British music hall – influenced particularly by British actor Anthony Newley.
 The lyrics tell the story of a man who goes off to war and, upon his return, finds his lover fell for a brass band conductor.

 Like his other early singles, "Rubber Band" failed to chart.
 Nevertheless, Bowie's biographers note that the track represents a creative leap in the artist's songwriting.
 The song was re-recorded in February 1967 for Bowie's first full-length album, David Bowie (1967).
 Produced by Mike Vernon, the remake has a slower tempo and a varied vocal performance from Bowie.
 London Records issued the remake as a single in the United States on 27 May 1967.
 Both versions have since appeared on various compilation albums.